heugel/heugel.github.io/index.markdown

   overlay_filter: "0.5"
   overlay_image: /assets/lonelym2.jpg
   actions:
-    - label: "Contact"
+    - label: "Get in touch"
     url: /contact/
   caption: "Photo credit: Casey L."
 excerpt: "Always available to help get the grades you want"
-intro:
-  - excerpt: 'Let's get started'
 ---
 Hello!
 My name is Itzik, and I'm a math tutor based in the Ann Arbor area.
 I've been tutoring math for over 10 years and am capable of helping with a variety of classes, including Algebra 2, Trig, Calculus, and more.
 <br>